mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

   * Are there issues with the data that the visualization illuminates or disguises?
   * Does this method of visualization require you to
 * Indicate which tool/method you used to produce this visualization.
+* Reference the comments from your peer reviewer from Activity 7 on 11/3/16.

 More resources on visualization:
 * [Data Visualization Checklist](http://annkemery.com/wp-content/uploads/2014/05/DataVizChecklist_May2014.pdf)